x

 Whether it’s a single room or throughout the entire house, installing new flooring is a significant investment.
 Whatever product you choose, you want to ensure it holds up in your home for a long time.

 DO: Keep your local climate in mind.
-Humid environments can warp hardwood floors and affect laminate.
-In hotter climates, keep in mind that carpet traps heat and may make cooling your home more energy intensive.
+Humid environments can warp hardwood floors and impact the performance of laminate flooring.
+In hotter climates, keep in mind that carpet traps heat and may make cooling your home more energy-intensive.

-DON’T: Underestimate how wear and tear differ throughout your home, including the additional impact kids and pets may have.
-Drop something on ceramic tile, and it may chip; heavy foot traffic will wear down plush carpet quickly.
-Think about aesthetics, function, longevity, and maintenance.
+DON’T: Underestimate how wear-and-tear differ throughout your home, including the impact foot traffic, kids, and pets may have.
+Drop something on ceramic tile, and it may chip; high-traffic areas will wear down plush carpet quickly.
+Think about what will be the most durable, aesthetically pleasing, which is most functional, longevity, and maintenance.

-2. Flooring that Doesn’t Go Out of Style
+2. Kitchen Flooring Options that Don’t Go Out of Style

 While durability and cost are often top considerations when selecting flooring, appearance is also high on the list.
 Fun accent colors and patterns may be hot right now, but will their style stand the test of time?